Stephen Hales: Life

 Stephen Hales was born in Bekesbourne, Kent, England.
 He was the sixth son of Thomas Hales, heir to Baronetcy of Beakesbourne and Brymore, and his wife, Mary (née Wood), and was one of twelve or possibly thirteen children.
-Thomas Hales (died 1692) predeceased his father, Sir Robert Hales; therefore Sir Robert's grandson, Sir Thomas Hales, 2nd Baronet (Stephen Hales' brother) succeeded to the baronetcy in December 1693.
+Thomas Hales (died 1692) predeceased his father, Sir Robert Hales; therefore Sir Robert's grandson, Thomas Hales (Stephen Hales's brother) succeeded to the baronetcy in December 1693.

-Hales was educated in Kensington and then at Orpington before attending Corpus Christi College, Cambridge (or St Benedict's as it was then known) in 1696.
+Hales was educated in Kensington and then at Orpington before attending Corpus Christi College, Cambridge, then known as St Benedict's, in 1696.
 Although he was an ordinand studying divinity, Hales would have received his degree in the Classics, mathematics, natural sciences and philosophy while in Cambridge.
-Hales was admitted as a Fellow of Corpus Christi in 1703, the same year as he obtained the degree of Master of Arts, and was ordained as Deacon at Bugden, Cambridgeshire.
+Hales was admitted as a Fellow of Corpus Christi in 1703, the same year as he obtained the degree of Master of Arts, and was ordained as deacon at Bugden, Huntingdonshire.
 He continued his theological and other studies in Cambridge, where he became friends with William Stukeley who was studying medicine.
 He attended chemistry lectures by Giovanni Francisco Vigani while at Cambridge.
 His interest in biology, botany and physiology is presumed to date from that time.